 For patients with R/R Ph-negative ALL, the approach to second-line treatment may depend on the duration of the initial response.
 For late relapses (ie, relapses occurring ≥36 months from initial diagnosis), retreatment with the same induction regimen is a reasonable option.
 For other patients, participation in a clinical trial is preferred, when possible.
-In the absence of an appropriate trial, for patients with R/R Ph-negative precursor B-cell ALL, recommended category 1 options include blinatumomab or InO.
-As previously mentioned, InO is associated with increased hepatotoxicity, including fatal and life-threatening hepatic veno-occlusive disease, and increased risk of post-HSCT non-relapse mortality.
+In the absence of an appropriate trial, for patients with R/R Ph-negative precursor B-cell ALL, recommended category 1 options include blinatumomab or inotuzumab ozogamicin.
+As previously mentioned, inotuzumab ozogamicin is associated with increased hepatotoxicity, including fatal and life-threatening hepatic veno-occlusive disease, and increased risk of post-hematopoietic stem cell transplant (HSCT) nonrelapse mortality.
 Tisagenlecleucel is also an option for patients up to age 25 years/age <26 years and with refractory disease or ≥2 relapses.
-Other options that may be considered include subsequent chemotherapy, with regimens containing clofarabine, nelarabine [for T-cell ALL], VSLI, augmented hyper-CVAD, MOpAD regimen, or other cytarabine- or alkylator-containing regimens.
-If transplant-naïve patients experience a second CR prior to transplant, consolidative allogeneic HCT should be strongly considered.
+Other options that may be considered include subsequent chemotherapy alone, with regimens containing clofarabine, nelarabine [for T-cell ALL], VSLI, augmented hyper-CVAD, MOpAD regimen, or other cytarabine- or alkylator-containing regimens, or chemotherapy with allogeneic HCT if a donor is available.
 For patients with disease that relapses after an initial allogeneic HCT, other options may include a second allogeneic HCT and/or DLI.
-However, the role of allogeneic HCT following treatment with tisagenlecleucel is unclear.
-While persistence of tisagenlecleucel in peripheral blood and persistent B-cell aplasia has been associated with durable clinical responses without subsequent allogeneic HCT, further study will be required before conclusive recommendations can be made.